 Radars that operate in the UHF band have several advantages over S-band radars.
 Specifically, they can simultaneously track and classify a greater number of targets, and they require about 10 to 12 times less power to operate.

-With S-band radars, “you’re talking about a very substantial bill,” said Dave Woodward, director of Strategic Warning and Surveillance Capabilities for Raytheon Missiles & Defense.
+With S-band radars, “you’re talking about a very substantial cost,” said Leo deCardenas, director of International Strategic Sensors for Raytheon Missiles & Defense.

 This update will improve module efficiency by 67 percent for all operational AN/FPS-132 EWRs, allowing systems to operate cooler and with less power.
 It cuts operating costs and improves accuracy of tracking and classification.